 The other main type of person the Aeropress might appeal to is those who are looking for a coffee maker to take travelling or camping/hiking.
 This really is the go to coffee maker to take on the road with you.
 It is portable, sturdy, and can be used with minimal other gear.

 So if you fit the bill for either of these categories or are simply looking to expand your coffee arsenal, then the Aeropress is likely for you.

 How to Use the Aeropress

 Because this is a review rather than a how to guide, I will not go in depth into how to use it.
+If you want a more comprehensive guide see our article here.
 But a great and simple place to start is Chris Baca’s video: